We're Back! A Dinosaur's Story (film): Plot

 Meanwhile, Louie and Cecilia meet Professor Screweyes, who is running the horror-themed "Eccentric Circus".
 Unaware of his dark nature, the children sign a contract to perform in his troupe.
 When the dinosaurs arrive to save them, Screweyes devolves the children into mindless chimpanzees using "Brain Drain", pills that are the polar opposite of the Brain Grain cereal.
 The dinosaurs are forced to consume the pills, which cause them to lose their intelligence and revert to their natural forms, in exchange for Screweyes restoring Louie and Cecilia back into humans and releasing them.
 The next morning, a friendly clown named Stubbs, who works for Professor Screweyes, informs the two kids about Screweyes' plan to exploit the dinosaurs for their scare potential.

 That night, Stubbs helps Louie and Cecilia sneak into the circus, where the dinosaurs perform their terrifying act – Screweyes hypnotizing Rex – before the trick is ruined by a crow turning on flares.
 Rex grabs and prepares to eat Screweyes, but Louie steps in and talks the Tyrannosaurus out of his vengeance.
-His and Cecilia's impassioned pleas and loving touch restore the dinosaurs' sentience; Cecilia then admits her love for Louie-(who is at first reluctant) and kisses him on the lips.
-Stubbs resigns from Professor Screweyes' employment and Captain Neweyes arrives in his ship to lift the kids and the dinosaurs out of the circus, leaving an unrepentant Screweyes to be devoured by crows, while the last crow (that possibly ate his eye) takes the screw and blows the magic out of it and flies away.
+His and Cecilia's impassioned pleas and loving touch restore the dinosaurs' sentience; Cecilia then admits her love for Louie - who is at first reluctant - and kisses him on the lips.
+Stubbs resigns from Professor Screweyes' employment and Captain Neweyes arrives in his ship to lift the kids and the dinosaurs out of the circus, leaving an unrepentant Screweyes to be devoured by crows.
 The dinosaurs arrive at the museum and meet Dr. Bleeb, then are secretly revealed to a crowd of children the next day, fulfilling Neweyes' plan, while Louie and Cecilia reunite and reconcile with their respective parents and become a couple.

 Back in the present day, Buster returns to his family, ignoring his siblings' taunts after retaliating against them with a simple gesture while hugging his mother, and Rex bids him good night and asks him to remember his story as he leaves to rejoin his friends at the museum.